-The Trustee Act 1893 is still the most relevant legislation applying to trusts, with minor amendments in the Trustee Act 1931 and the Trustee (Authorised Investments) Act 1958.
+The Trustee Act 1893 still governs many aspects of the law of trusts, with minor amendments in the Trustee Act 1931 and the Trustee (Authorised Investments) Act 1958.
 The Land and Conveyancing Law Reform Act 2009 contains significant provisions in relation to trusts of land, variation of trusts and the abolition of various rules including the rule against perpetuities.
 In addition, other acts contain amendments and specific enactments that affect both the creation and administration of trusts.
 These include in particular the Succession Act 1965.

 B. Property, estates and probate

-The most relevant act is now the Land Law and Conveyancing Law Reform Act 2009, which modernises and simplifies over 140 pre-1922 acts on land law and conveyancing law and, in particular, establishes a new statutory model of ‘trusts for land’.
+The Land Law and Conveyancing Law Reform Act 2009 modernises and simplifies over 140 pre-1922 acts on land law and conveyancing law and, in particular, establishes a new statutory model of ‘trusts for land’.

 Numerous finance acts and other specific acts such as the Capital Acquisitions Tax Consolidation Act 2003 and the Taxes Consolidation Act 1997 apply to different taxes.